SaveFood/Save-Food/README.md

 # Save-Food
 Application framework for food tracking and optinizing food waste

+Still on planning stage